imandra-ai/catapult/README.md

 Instrument your code using [ocaml-trace](https://github.com/c-cube/ocaml-trace/).
-In the program's entry point, use one of the Catapult libraries backend to forward events from [Trace] into the place of your choice.
+In the program's entry point, use one of the Catapult libraries backend to forward events from `Trace` into the place of your choice.

-An example can be found in 'examples/heavy/heavy.ml'
+An example can be found in `examples/heavy/heavy.ml`.

 ## sqlite